lgreski/datasciencectacontent/markdown/rprog-extractOperator.md

 At this point the `firstOfEachType` object is a list of 18 data frames, each containing a single row from the original list of data frames.

-### Step 5: Combining the List into a Single Data Frame
+### Step 6: Combine the List into a Single Data Frame

 In contrast to the earlier example where we used `unlist()` to combine the `Attack` vectors in a list, we need to use a function that works with data frames.
 Fortunately, R provides a function, `do.call()`, that allows us to pass a list of arguments to another function.
 In this case, we'll use it with `rbind()`.